Optimal Rates for Community Estimation in the Weighted Stochastic Block Model: Optimal misclustering error

 For $S = [0,1]$, we always take $\Phi$ to be the identity.
-For $S = \R$ or $\R^+$, the function $\Phi$ must be chosen so that $\phi$ has all finite moments in order satisfy (a) and a subexponential tail in order to satisfy (b).
-However, the specific choice of $\Phi$ is not crucial.
-We will use the following definitions:
+For $S = \R$ or $[0, \infty)$, we choose the function $\Phi$ so that all moments exist and $\phi$ has a subexponential tail.
+The specific choice of $\Phi$ is not crucial, and we will use the following definitions: